The econometrics of happiness: Are we underestimating the returns to education and income?: Discussion and conclusion

-With respect to the question of survey and questionnaire design, attention to variation in cognitive capacity of respondents speaks to the value of letting respondents choose and even identify their own resolution.
+Another extension of the model used in this paper will be to incorporate instrumental variables.
+Fortunately, this is relatively straightforward in Bayesian estimation frameworks, in which a single-step estimation procedure for instrumental variables is natural, subject to the normal exclusion restrictions \citep{Dreze-Econometrica1976-Bayesian-Instrumental-Variables,Kleibergen-Zivot-JEconometrics2003-Bayesian-Instrumental-Variables}.

+As a proof of principle and in light of the descriptive evidence, this paper focuses on the idea of numeracy and on education as a primary predictor of \FVR.
+Understanding the role of secondary influences, such as other demographic variables, fatigue, the cost of time, or motivation with respect to the survey, may help to identify other biases or to design better surveys.

+Survey and questionnaire interface design is a further topic of future work.
+While the present study carries out an \emph{ex post }determination of how respondents have used a subjective numerical scale, it may make sense to give respondents this choice up front.
+An interactive survey interface could dynamically offer different degrees of precision or resolution in responses, thus accommodating variation in cognitive capacity and other differences in the confidence of respondents' answers.
 Open-ended graphical scales may be one means to accomplish this, but further research into ways to elicit a statement of precision from respondents would be valuable.
 The potential for creativity and innovation is high, given the increasing availability of technology during an interview.